cliffordx/legalbai/pages/CIVIL CODE___BOOK 1___TITLE_1.md

   heading:: true
   collapsed:: true
 	- **ARTICLE 44.**
-	 - The following are juridical persons: collapsed:: true
+		- The following are juridical persons:
 			- (1) The State and its political subdivisions;
 			- (2) Other corporations, institutions and entities for public interest or purpose, created by law; their personality begins as soon as they have been constituted according to law;
+			  id:: 635bc737-c5b5-4d49-989a-e59a4fd598e6
 			- (3) Corporations, partnerships and associations for private interest or purpose to which the law grants a juridical personality, separate and distinct from that of each shareholder, partner or member.
 (35a)
 	- **ARTICLE 45.**
 	  collapsed:: true
 		- Juridical persons mentioned in Nos.
 1 and 2 of the preceding article are governed by the laws creating or recognizing them.